Death of Jeffrey Epstein: Possible motivations

-Autopsy and medical evidence
+Autopsy and forensic evidence

 Autopsy

 New York City's Chief Medical Examiner Barbara Sampson conducted a four-hour autopsy on Epstein's body on August 11.
 Epstein's lawyers sent pathologist Michael Baden to observe the autopsy.
 Following the autopsy, the medical examiner's office reported that Epstein had hanged himself with a sheet from his bed.
 The last death ruled a suicide at the MCC was in 1998.
 Epstein's lawyers released a joint statement after the medical examiner's report, expressing dissatisfaction with it, challenging its conclusions and saying a more complete response was forthcoming.
 They said that the defense team fully intended to continue its own investigation into the circumstances and cause of Epstein's death, including taking legal action to view the camera footage near his cell during the night of his death.
 They later said that the evidence concerning Epstein's death was "far more consistent" with murder than suicide.